What Software Do Proofreaders Use?

 Using the Suggesting Feature to Proofread a Document

-The last of the basic software for proofreaders is Adobe PDF.
-Adobe PDF editor comes in two versions:
+The last of the basic software for proofreaders is Adobe Acrobat, which comes in two versions:

 1. Adobe Acrobat Standard DC